laravel/docs/collections.md

 <a name="method-combine"></a>
 #### `combine()` {#collection-method}

-The `combine` method combines the keys of the collection with the values of another array or collection:
+The `combine` method combines the values of the collection, as keys, with the values of another array or collection:

     $collection = collect(['name', 'age']);